ha36d/k8-rails-dev-example/README.md

+# Example of a how to make a Rails App, Kubernetes friendly
+This is an example of how make a Rails App, Kubernetes friendly.
+See the tags for levels.

 # Example of a Rails App with Docker Compose for development

 This is an example of how I use [Docker](https://docs.docker.com/) and